briandipalma/spa-2014/workshop_part1.md

 	> Appends a rejection handler callback to the promise, and returns a new promise resolving to the return value
 	> of the callback if it is called, or to its original fulfillment value if the promise is instead fulfilled.

-7. Make your async code look synchronous
+7. Import an external CommonJS package

 	The purpose of the promise code is somewhat obscured by the promise boilerplate.
 	So lets combine promises with another ES6 feature, generators, to clean the code up.